M74 is an independent contemporary furniture, crafts & homewares shop, in Linlithgow, Scotland.

-Using sustainably sourced hardwoods and leathers and applying over 50 years of combined design & high-end cabinetmaking experience, our skilled team produces considered, elegant, timeless & functional furniture, which will endure for generations.
+Using sustainably sourced hardwoods and leathers - and applying over 50 years of combined design & high-end cabinetmaking experience - our skilled team creates considered, elegant, timeless & functional furniture and accessories, which will endure for generations.

-In 2009 my wife Marisa and I started Method Studio; a designers & makers of highly detailed and finely crafted furniture, from a tiny workshop space on the outskirts of Linlithgow, near Edinburgh.
+In 2009 my (soon to be) wife Marisa and I founded Method Studio; a designers & makers of highly detailed and finely crafted furniture and bespoke objects, from a tiny workshop on the outskirts of Linlithgow, near Edinburgh.

-Marisa's background is in architecture and I'm a second generation woodworker and creative problem solver - trained by my father, David, who still works closely with us today.
+Marisa's background is in architecture and design, and I'm a second generation woodworker - trained by my father, David, who still works closely with us today.

 Like most people who start a business, we both had a good deal more passion, zeal and drive than actual understanding of what we were biting off.